raedtulefat/lets_cli/README.md

 ## Recommended OpenAI Models

-gpt-3.5-turbo offers a good balance of cost and reasoning.
-For heavier reasoning tasks you can switch to gpt-4-turbo.
+gpt-4o-mini offers a good balance of speed and cost (and is the default for OpenAI).
+For heavier reasoning tasks you can switch to gpt-4o.

 ## How It Works